Azure-Samples/active-directory-verifiable-credentials-python/1-python-api-idtokenhint/README.md

 The API is called with special payloads for issuing and verifying verifiable credentials.
 The sample payload files are modified by the sample code by copying the correct values defined in the `config.json` file.
 If you want to modify the payloads `issuance_request_config.json` and `presentation_request_config.json` files yourself, make sure you comment out the code overwriting the values in the issuer.py and verifier.py files.
 The code overwrites the Authority, Manifest and trustedIssuers values.
 The callback URI is modified in code to match your hostname.

-The file [run.cmd](run.cmd) is a template for setting all environment variables and running your Java Springbot application.
+The file [run.cmd](run.cmd) is a template for setting all environment variables and running your Python application.
-Make sure you change the values for `azTenantId`, `azClientId` and `azClientSecret` and set the to the values from th eapp registration you created above.
+Make sure you change the parameter for `azTenantId`, `azClientId` and `azClientSecret` in config.json and set the to the values from the app registration you created above.
 Then, there are two other variables that references files used as templates for issuance and verification.
 You need to update them too.

 ## Running the sample

 In order to build & run the sample, you need to have the [Python](https://www.python.org/downloads//) installed locally.

-1. After you have edited the file [config.json](config.json), start thePython app by running this in the command prompt
+1. After you have edited the file [config.json](config.json), start the Python app by running this in the command prompt
 ```Powershell
 pip install -r requirements.txt
 .\run.cmd